IskenHuang/node-google-url-shorter/README.md

 node-google-url-shorter
 =======================

 Google url shorter nodejs version.
 Easily to used Google url shorter(goo.gl) in nodejs.
+Shortening your url and get short url QR Code.

 # how to use
 ```